truenas/middleware/docs/userguide/index.rst

 * Kernel iSCSI has replaced :command:`istgt`.
 This improves support for VMWare VAAI acceleration and adds support for Microsoft ODX acceleration and Windows
   2012 clustering.

 * Support for Link Layer Discovery Protocol (`LLDP`_) has been added.
-It allows network devices to advertise their identity, capabilities, and neighbors on an
+This allows network devices to advertise their identity, capabilities, and neighbors on an Ethernet LAN.
-  Ethernet LAN.

 The GUI has been reorganized as follows:

 * :menuselection:`System --> System Information` is now :menuselection:`System --> Information`.

 * :menuselection:`System --> Settings` has been divided into :menuselection:`System --> General`, :menuselection:`System --> Advanced`,
-  :menuselection:`System --> Email` and :menuselection:`System --> System Dataset`.
+  :menuselection:`System --> Email`, and :menuselection:`System --> System Dataset`.

 * :menuselection:`System --> Sysctls` and :menuselection:`System --> Tunables` have been merged into :menuselection:`System --> Tunables`.
 The "Type" field
   has been added to :menuselection:`System --> Tunables` so you can specify whether a "Loader" or a "Sysctl" is being created.